-There are pair of kidneys that are purplish-brown and are located underneath the ribs toward the middle of the back.
+There are a pair of kidneys that are purplish-brown and are located below the ribs in the middle of the back.
 Their function is to:

 The kidneys remove waste from the blood through tiny filtering units called nephrons.
 Each nephron is made up of a ball of small blood capillaries, called a glomerulus.
 There is also a small tube called a renal tubule, which drains the urine and joins other tubules carrying the urine out of the kidney to the ureter.